Atomic layer deposition: Plasma ALD

 In plasma-assisted ALD (PA-ALD), the high reactivity of the plasma species allows to reduce the deposition temperature without compromising the film quality; also, a wider range of precursors can be used and thus a wider range of materials can be deposited as compared to thermal ALD.

+Spatial ALD

+In temporal ALD the separate precursor and co-reactant doses are separated from each other in time by a purge step.
+In contrast, in spatial ALD (s-ALD), these gases are delivered at different locations, so they are separated in space.
+In atmospheric pressure s-ALD the precursor and co-reactant are delivered continuously and they are separated from each other by a gas curtain to prevent gas phase reactions.
+Such gas curtain typically consists of nitrogen injection and exhaust positions, see Figure 1.
+As a substrates moves through the different gas zones, self-limiting reactions take place at the substrate surface and the ALD process takes place.
+As this process can easily be accelerated, the deposition rate for spatial ALD can be much higher than for conventional ALD.
+For example, for ALD of Al2O3 the deposition rate increases from 100-300 nm per hour to 60 nm per minute.

+The inline nature of spatial ALD makes it suitable for high volume production lines and roll-to-roll production.
+In general, s-ALD has been employed to apply moisture permeation barriers, passivation layers in silicon solar cells and functional layers in batteries.
+The chemistry for spatial ALD processes is comparable with typical temporal ALD processes, and materials that have been explored include inorganic metal oxides such as Al2O3, (Al- or Ga doped) ZnO, SiO2, In2O3, InZnO, LIPON, Zn(O,S), SnOx, and TiOx ,but also PMG metals (Pt, Ir, Ru) can be deposited.
+Additionally, organic molecules can be grown in combination with inorganic atoms to enable molecular layer deposition (MLD).
+Plasma- or ozon enhanced spatial ALD has been demonstrated which generally lowers the deposition temperatures required.

 Photo-assisted ALD

 In this ALD variety, UV light is used to accelerate surface reactions on the substrate.
 Hence reaction temperature can be reduced, as in plasma-assisted ALD.
 As compared to plasma-assisted ALD, the activation is weaker, but is often easier to control by adjusting the wavelength, intensity and timing of illumination.

 Metal ALD

 Copper metal ALD has attracted much attention due to the demand for copper as an interconnect material and the relative ease by which copper can be deposited thermally.
 Copper has a positive standard electrochemical potential and is the most easily reduced metal of the first-row transition metals.
 Thus, numerous ALD processes have been developed, including several using hydrogen gas as the coreactant.
 Ideally, copper metal ALD should be performed at ≤100 °C to achieve continuous films with low surface roughness, since higher temperatures can result in agglomeration of deposited copper.